Back

 How were you diagnosed with ACC?

-I was diagnosed in August 2018 and was told that the only option was a laryngectomy, which of course if removal of the larynx, followed by adjunct radiotherapy.
-Although that was in August I didn't actually get operated on until late October.
-That was actually my request because I wanted to finish the work I was doing at the time and leave and actually take early retirement.
+Although that was in the August, I didn't actually get operated on until late October.
+That was actually my request because I wanted to finish the work I was doing at the time and leave, you know and actually take early retirement.

 Have you had any treatment recently?